MicrosoftDocs/dynamics365smb-docs/financials/across-how-use-financials-data-source-powerbi.md

 ---
-title: Using Dynamics 365 for Financials as a Power BI Data Source | Microsoft Docs
+title: Using Financials with Power BI| Microsoft Docs
 description: You can make your Financials data available as a data source in Power BI and build powerful reports of the state of your business.
 services: project-madeira
 documentationcenter: ''